Ne00n/pipe-builder-3000/README.md

 Rename hosts.example.json to hosts.json and fill it up<br />
 You can use * if you want to cross-connect to everything else<br />

-If you updated pipe-builder you may run pipe.py clean since we renamed the Server files.<br />

 **Examples**<br />

 point-to-point<br />